Slow Cooker Wild Mushroom Soup

 Soup is such a comforting meal.
 It can be the beginning of a larger meal or the entree itself.
 Just add crusty bread and a salad.

-In this recipe, slow cooker mushroom soup is being turned up a notch by adding the power of exotic mushrooms!
+In this recipe, slow cooker mushroom soup is turned up a notch by adding the power of exotic mushrooms!

 You know?
 Those wild dried mushrooms that you have always wanted to try.
-It all turns out rich, beautiful, creamy and easy.
+It all turns out rich, beautiful, creamy, and easy.

-This crockpot recipe has a wonderful creamy base and combines all the right characteristics of a perfect fresh homemade mushroom soup.
+This crockpot recipe has a wonderful creamy base and combines all the characteristics of a perfect fresh homemade mushroom soup.

-It is one of my favorite low-maintenance dishes and it doesn’t even take that long to slow cook.
+It is one of my favorite low-maintenance dishes, and it doesn’t even take that long to slow cook.

 An overhead photo of a bowl full of creamy mushroom soup with wild mushrooms garnished in the center.